Daniel-McGuire-Corporation/MathBotCLI/README.md

 # Math Bot CLI
 GUI out in Fall 2024

+I plan on expanding this for more than math

 Currently Adapting to Semantic Versioning.

 This used to be a simple test app for IT to see if Daniel McGuire Corporation’s computers were okay.